leftfield-geospatial/leftfield.online/site/portfolio.rst

             :height: 90
             :class: dark-light

-        An command line tool and python library for orthorectification of aerial and other imagery.
+        A command line tool and python library for orthorectification of aerial and other imagery.

     .. grid-item-card::
         :columns: 12 12 6 6